vsrinivas/fuchsia/getting_started.md

 Pink + Purple == Fuchsia (a new Operating System)

 Welcome to Fuchsia!
-This is a top-level entry point for the project.
-From here we try to link to everything you need to get started, use, and develop for Fuchsia.
+This document has everything you need to get started with Fuchsia.

 *** note